Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 No worries if you’re not up for a nature trip, head on over to Bentonville, Arkansas, known for being a trendy outdoorsy and artsy city in the Ozarks.

-Plan an easy road trip from Tulsa to Bentonville to enjoy boutique stores, local restaurants, views of the mountains, and Crystal Bridges Museum.
+Plan an easy road trip from Tulsa to enjoy boutique stores, local restaurants, views of the mountains, and the Crystal Bridges Museum.

-We love heading to Bentonville for the day.
-We usually head there early, grab a coffee, bop around town, then head back home to Tulsa.
+We love going to Bentonville for the day.
+We usually head there early, grab a coffee, bop around town, and then head back home to Tulsa.
 Sometimes, we even stop at Natural Falls State Park (in Oklahoma) since it is on the way.

 22. Beaver Lake